tcet-opensource/tcet-linux-package-automation-scripts/README.md

 * `get_pkgbuild.sh`: This script updates a single PKGBUILD file.
 It prompts you to select the PKGBUILD file to update, then updates the `pkgver` and `pkgrel` values and runs `makepkg`.
 * `update_server.sh`: This script handles repository operations.
 It clones a specified repository, copies the new package to the repository, updates the repository database, and pushes the changes to the remote repository.
-* `update_pkgbuild.sh`: This script provides the update_pkgbuild function to update a PKGBUILD repository, including cleanup, changes addition, commit, push, and success confirmation.
+* `update_pkgbuild.sh`: This script provides the update_pkgbuild function to update a PKGBUILD repository, including perform_cleanup, changes addition, commit, push, and success confirmation.

 ## Note